All Episodes

 And so it'll drop off of the radar screen.

-The future of the country, mark my words will be what the 08 presidential race is about.
+The future of the country, mark my words, will be what the 08 presidential race is about.

-Why is Rudy Giuliani doing so well?
+Why is Rudy Giuliani doing so?

 Here's a guy that's 15, 20 points ahead, and yet he's pro-choice.

-He supports gun control, he supports gay marriage.
+He supports gay marriage.

 Not exactly what Republican primary voters have embraced in the past.